-Here comes the eternal summer favorites, the mango chutneys.
+Here comes the eternal summer favorites, the sweet and hot ripe mango chutneys.
 A little speck of that golden sunshine can revive any insipid looking meal and can boost up your regular sandwiches to a notch higher on taste profile.
 While million stories had been written on mangoes, and the ubiquitous green mango chutney had been cooked in millions of versions, but have you ever tried this – ripe mango chutney.
 The new flavour of the season that can bring a storm of flavours in your meal.
 Deep, intense, gingery with a light kiss of chillies, hint of lemon and perfumed with roasted fennel.
 Ripe mango chutney is just mind blowing and you need to try this before the season wane, to believe it.

 But choosing a good ripe mango is always tricky.
 Specially in this age of advanced food technology, which has become bane for the food itself, where uses of toxic chemicals are rampant and in a country where food safety and regulations are lax and goes unchecked.